27 best things to do in Whitby, England

 The bronze statue of Captain Cook was presented to the town of Whitby in 1912 and stands in the People’s Park in the Crescent Gardens.
 The statue stands on a stone plinth and overlooks the harbour.
-On the front of the plinth is a carving of Cook’s coat of arms and on the back a carving of his ship Resolution.
+On the front of the plinth is a carving of Cook’s coat of arms and on the back is a carving of his ship Resolution.

-Whale watching from Whitby harbour usually runs through the month of September which is peak season.
+Whale watching from Whitby harbour usually runs through September which is peak season.
 The last week of September through to the first week of October is more suited to dedicated wildlife enthusiasts wishing to maybe see the last of the whales as they migrate south or to catch glimpses of migrating birds such as various warblers and songbirds, various shearwaters & skuas, honey buzzards, short-eared owls.
 The tours are unsuitable for children under 12.

-If you start your visit to Whitby at the Abbey you can climb down the 199 steps besides St. Mary’s Church or up the steps to Whitby Abbey whatever you feel capable of.
+If you start your visit to Whitby at the Abbey you can climb down the 199 steps beside St. Mary’s Church or up the steps to Whitby Abbey whatever you feel capable of.
 You can also drive or take a bus to the small parking lots at Whitby Abbey if you can’t do the steps.

 The first steps were built in 1320 out of wood and were replaced in 1774 with stone ones.
-This is the route that pall-bearers would have to take when carrying coffins up to St. Mary’s Church.
+This is the route that pallbearers would have to take when carrying coffins up to St. Mary’s Church.
 The church was closed to more burials in the 19th century.